 Entries must be based on projects that make significant use of timber.
 Projects must be architectural structures or elements of architectural structures; this may include furniture or joinery.

 Suitable projects include new buildings, alterations and additions, renovations, interior fit-outs, landscaping and standalone timber structures such as bridges, foreshore developments or sculptures.
 Furniture and/or joinery may be entered into the Furniture and Joinery category.
 See the list of entry categories on page 2 of this guideline.

-Entries must NOT have a project completion date of before 1 July 2013.
-Project completion dates of up to the competition's close of entries date (ie. 30 June 2016) are acceptable.
+Entries must NOT have a project completion date of more three years over the start date of the Awards competition.
+For the 2016 Australian Timber Design Awards (17th Awards) this meant that projects entered needed a completion date of before 1 July 2013 nonetheless project completion dates of up to the competition's close of entries date (ie. 30 June 2016) were acceptable.